+Physical Development

-Physical Development Gross Motor Skills Progression of skills Autumn Has good coordination and balance when negotiating equipment and other people.
-Is able to tackle part of the outdoor equipment e.g., climbing frame.
-Uses trikes and scooters confidently.
-Uses brooms to brush and spades to dig in sand and soil.
-Is able to use core muscle strength to achieve good posture when sitting at a table or sitting on the floor.
-ELG: Children at the expected level of development will: negotiate space and obstacles safely, with consideration when move energetically, such as running, jumping, dancing, Fine Motor Skills e.g., large construction and obstacle course.
-Use large construction materials to build.
-Begin to develop overall body strength, balance, coordination and agility.
-Summer Can throw, kick, pass and catch a large ball.
-Able to balance confidently on and off equipment.
-Confidently and safely, use a range of large and small equipment alone and in a group.
-Combine different movements with ease and fluency.
-Autumn Can use scissors to make snips and cut lines holding scissors in one hand.
-Attempts to use a tripod grip with some consistency.
-Often chooses to draw, representing recognisable objects or shapes in work.
-To begin to form all lowercase letters.
-Begin to use a range of tools with some control.
-Spring Use scissors to cut along curved lines holding scissors in the correct position.
-Holds a pencil in a tripod grip.
-To consistently form lowercase letters with increasing accuracy and control and begin to form uppercase letters.
-Use a range of tools with increasing control.
-Summer Uses scissors to cut around more complex shapes.
-Holds a pencil in a tripod grip.
-To effectively form all letters accurately and begin to develop a fast, accurate and efficient handwriting style.
-Use tools effectively for a specific purpose.
+Gross Motor Skills

+- Has good coordination and balance when negotiating equipment and other people. - Is able to tackle part of the outdoor equipment e.g., climbing frame. - Uses trikes and scooters confidently. - Uses brooms to brush and spades to dig in sand and soil. - Is able to use core muscle strength to achieve good posture when sitting at a table or sitting on the floor.

+- Use a range of ways to move appropriately Inc. jumping, hopping and sliding. - Can climb over, under and through obstacles e.g., large construction and obstacle course. - Use large construction materials to build. - Begin to develop overall body strength, balance, coordination and agility.

+- Can throw, kick, pass and catch a large ball. - Able to balance confidently on and off equipment. - Confidently and safely, use a range of large and small equipment alone and in a group. - Combine different movements with ease and fluency.

+- negotiate space and obstacles safely, with consideration for themselves and others; - demonstrate strength, balance and coordination when playing; - move energetically, such as running, jumping, dancing, hopping, skipping and climbing.

+Fine Motor Skills

+- Can use scissors to make snips and cut lines holding scissors in one hand. - Attempts to use a tripod grip with some consistency. - Often chooses to draw, representing recognisable objects or shapes in work. - To begin to form all lowercase letters. - Begin to use a range of tools with some control.

+- Use scissors to cut along curved lines holding scissors in the correct position. - Holds a pencil in a tripod grip. - To consistently form lowercase letters with increasing accuracy and control and begin to form uppercase letters. - Use a range of tools with increasing control.

+- Uses scissors to cut around more complex shapes. - Holds a pencil in a tripod grip. - To effectively form all letters accurately and begin to develop a fast, accurate and efficient handwriting style. - Use tools effectively for a specific purpose.